harshanani1708/auto-mailer/README.md

 -> Please make sure that you have given enough permissions as specified in document.

--> Make sure that bcc contains two mails seperated by ','.
+-> Make sure that bcc contains only two mails seperated by ','.

 -> Also make sure that this mail exist in your gmail of your current device.